Ultrasound-enhanced systemic thrombolysis: Deep Vein Thrombosis

 Studies examining the use of ultrasound enhanced thrombolysis for the treatment of deep vein thromboses (DVTs), or a clot located in the veins, are a bit more sparse, with only 1 randomized control trial up to 2018, and with many retrospective studies.
 A meta-analysis in 2018 looked at the efficacy of ultrasound and found that a large majority achieved significant thrombolysis, which they defined as >50% of the clot.
 The safety profile was also characterized in this study, and found that it was a relatively safe invasive procedure with only 1 death in 512 procedures and only 3.9% risk of significant bleeding.

 Cardiac Disease

 The use of ultrasound in acute cardiac disease, such as a heart attack, is still in the early stages of investigation.
-However, recent data does demonstrate that in patients with an ST-segment elevation myocardial infarction, or STEMI, sonothrombolysis may improve flow within the impacted vessels allowing for better cardiac muscle oxygenation.
+However, recent data does demonstrate that in patients with an ST-segment elevation myocardial infarction (STEMI), sonothrombolysis may improve flow within the impacted vessels allowing for better cardiac muscle oxygenation.
 The use of ultrasound was also shown to have improved left heart function several months after the acute event.